ChaithanyaVamshi/ChaithanyaVamshi/README.md

 - 🎓 Master of Science (MSc) in Artificial Intelligence and a Bachelor of Technology (B.Tech) in Computer Science and Engineering.
 - 🔭 Researching on Explainable AI (XAI), Interpretable Machine Learning (IML), Human-centric AI.
 - 🌱 Exploring OpenAI, AWS and Microsoft Azure.
-- 🤝 Looking to collaborate with Data Nerds who share the same passion for uncovering insights from the data.
+- 🤝 Looking to network with Data Nerds who share the same passion for uncovering insights and solving business problems using data.
 - 💬 Ask me about Artificial Intelligence, Data Science, Machine Learning, Data Analytics and Business Intelligence (BI).
-- 📝 I write Tech blogs on [Portfolio](https://chaithanyavamshi.github.io/posts/), [Medium](https://medium.com/@chaithanyavamshi)
+- 📝 I write Technical blogs on **[Medium](https://chaithanyavsai.medium.com/)**
 - ⚡ Fun fact: Apart from Analysing the data, I love to play Cricket, Dance and Cook.

 <!--